-Yes, of course – you might be a little outnumbered by the women – but we welcome both male and female live-in carers!
-Many of our clients enjoy men living-in and caring for them and there are plenty of jobs across the UK.
+Yes, of course, we welcome both male and female live-in carers for the elderly!
+Many of our clients enjoy men providing live-in care for them and there are plenty of jobs available across the UK.
 Check out our current vacancies here.

-After you have successfully completed a formal interview and before you begin work as a live-in carer, we’ll need to follow up with your references.
+After you have successfully completed a formal interview and before you begin work as an in-home carer, we’ll need to follow up with your references.
 It may speed their return if you forewarn your referees we will be contacting them.

-We also process Enhanced Criminal Records Bureau (CRB/ DBS) Disclosures for each carer but once we have completed our checks you will be ready to start work as soon as the client agrees a start date.
+We also process Enhanced Criminal Records Bureau (CRB/ DBS) Disclosures for each live-in carer for the elderly, but once we have completed our checks you will be ready to start work as soon as the client agrees on a start date.

-If you get a buzz from making a difference to someone else’s life, then you can be sure you will find our home care work rewarding.
+If you get a buzz from making a difference in someone else’s life, then you can be sure you will find our home care work rewarding.

-Live-in caring is also a great way to travel.
-Not only will you get to explore the UK, living and working with many different people as you do but your flexible working means you can take an extended break if you decide you want to travel the world.
+Live-in care is also a great way to travel.
+Not only will you get to explore the UK, living and working with many different people as you do but flexible working means you can take an extended break if you decide you want to travel the world.

 We have many people from across the world working for us and as long as all your paperwork is current, we welcome everybody!

-For more thoughts on the benefits of becoming a carer in somebodies home, read what one of our live-in carers has to say.
+For more thoughts on the benefits of becoming a carer in somebody’s home, read what one of our live-in carers has to say.

 Care work with Trinity offers a great opportunity to see Britain and Europe while earning good money to pay for it all.